facile-it/paraunit/CONTRIBUTING.md

 # Contributing to Paraunit

 ## Dev environment
 Paraunit comes with a containerized environment which makes contributing really easy.
+The project adopted Docker as container tecnology, you can find an useful guide for the installation process [here](https://docs.docker.com/engine/installation/).

 The container already has Composer installed globally, and [OhMyZsh](https://github.com/robbyrussell/oh-my-zsh) installed as shell for some nice autocompletion features.

 To start contributing: